-Mexican Street Corn is a easy peasy side dish and a perfect side dish for any Mexican or Tex-Mex inspired meal.
-It’s got a bunch of flavor and you can spice it up as much as you’d like!
+This Mexican Street Corn is an easy peasy healthier side dish.
+The perfect companion to any Mexican or Tex-Mex inspired meal, and a Taco Tuesday must-have!
+It’s got a bunch of flavor and you can spice it up as much as you’d like.

-I’ve had requests upon requests to get this up as soon as I possibly can, and I have a moment of free time.
+I’ve had requests upon requests to get this up as soon as I possibly can, and I have a moment of free time so here it is!

 Now that summer is here, we will soon have access to loads and loads of fresh sweet corn from the farm, so soon there will probably be corn in just about every recipe, so hope y’all like corn!
 I mean there’s not many things better than some fresh summer sweet corn!

 Okay, maybe a baby eating their first cob ever is better than fresh summer sweet corn!

 P.S.
 How many times do you think I’ll say Fresh Summer Sweet Corn this summer?
 Start your bets, guys.

 I’ll start off by saying that I’m so thankful that I’ve had a friendship with a lady who basically grew up in Mexico, and came to the United States when she was about 15 years old.
 This seems like a million years ago when we used to cook together, but she taught me some really awesome things in the kitchen when it came to Mexican cuisine.
 I will NEVER say I am good at it, because all that I do is from memory, and let’s be honest, I lost my memory after having Miss Pepper.
 I’ve lost two debit cards, two sets of car keys, a social security card, pants… that’s right, pants.
 The list goes on.

 Oh yes!
 Mexican Street Corn and the lovely woman who taught me wonderful things in the kitchen.
 She did not teach me how to make this, but she did bring me to this amazing Mexican Food Market where they sold this little cup of deliciousness out of a small cart in front of the market.